 Step3: Install or update plugins/themes on the live site

-If everything goes right, you can install the plugin/theme on the live site as well.
+If everything goes right, you can install or update the plugin/theme on the live site as well.

 In case there are problems, you will need to identify and fix them.
 You may need to get in touch with the creators of the plugin or drop us an email at email@example.com if the problems seem related to our dashboard.